pedrops244/app-school-react/README.md

 ## App-School

-Creating and simulating a school application
+Creating and simulating a school application with ReactJs.